Football in Italy

 About Torino

 Despite being overshadowed by their local rivals Juventus, Torino have a proud history and are one of Italy's most successful teams.
 Unfortunately for their many local fans most of their trophies were won back in the 1940s when they dominated the league.
-Tragically this era was cut short in 1949 by a plane crash wich claimed the lives of the entire first team squad.
+Tragically this era was cut short in 1949 by a plane crash which claimed the lives of the entire first team squad.

 Club Information